beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 - First, videos were segmented into shots using [scenedetect](https://www.scenedetect.com/).
 For every shot, a representative keyframe (image) is extracted together with the corresponding audio spectogram (based on 1 second of audio).

-- Next, the model (a convolutional neural network) was applied to extract features.
+- Next, the model (a convolutional neural network) was applied to extract audio and visual features.

 - For similarity search, the nearest items in feature space are retrieved.
 The vector search itself is handled by an Elastic Search backend.